dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 (Wheeler et al., 2021, Appendix 1).

-Box 2 shows an example of the impacts of 13.8 maf of combined storage if assign 65% of that storage to lake Powell.
+Box 2 shows an example of the impacts of 13.8 maf of combined storage if assign 65% of that storage to Lake Powell.

 ![](media/e4d47644b056c99b716ce3ffffc9f0c6.png)